AnnaCzerwonka/currency-converter-react/README.md

 - a field to enter the amount in the selected currency

 After filling out the form, click the “Convert” button to get the amount in PLN.
+Additionally, at the top of the page, a live clock displays the current date and time, updating every second.

 ## Technologies